 - confirms that the applicant has sabbatical leave or a similar independent source of financial support for their stay in Brisbane

 - includes the Visiting Academic's curriculum vitae and contact details

 - identifies the commencement and expiry date of proposed period of stay, and level of finance assistance required

 - Successful applicants are informally notified by 31 July of the year of application.
 Successful applicants are then asked to supply a letter of support from their home institution by 15 August in the year of application.

 - An official invitation letter with funding support details will be send to the visitor(s) in November of the year of application.

 The appointment of Visiting Scholars is subject to the approval of the Head of School and the Executive Dean of the Faculty of Humanities and Social Sciences.
 Appointments will be made only where the applicants meet criteria that the University imposes to protect its reputation for excellence and to ensure that it extends invitations which meet relevant legal requirements (particularly with respect to information supplied by visitors which they intend to use as part of a visa application).

-For more information on the Visiting Scholars Program, please contact the Senior Finance Officer (Projects):
+For more information on the Visiting Scholars Program, please contact our finance staff: